Insights

 1. Box Breathing (4-4-4-4): The Reliable Standard

-Box breathing is the most versatile breathing exercise for public speaking.
-Simple enough to remember under stress, it takes about 4 minutes and produces a noticeable shift within the first few cycles.
+Box breathing is a versatile breathing exercise for public speaking.
+Simple enough to remember under stress, it takes about 4 minutes and often produces a noticeable shift within the first few cycles.

 How to do it:

-Why it works: The equal counts give your nervous system a predictable rhythm.
-There’s no threat in a steady pattern.
-The hold periods also give your mind something specific to focus on — which interrupts anxious rumination.
-By the end of 4 minutes, most people notice a real drop in heart rate.
+Why it works: The equal counts give your body a predictable rhythm.
+The hold periods also give your mind something specific to focus on, which can interrupt anxious rumination.
+By the end of 4 minutes, many people notice they feel steadier.

 When to use it: You have 5 minutes before you go on.
 You’re in a bathroom stall, a green room, or your car.
 You’ve practiced it once before.